It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 There are lots of things that can be achieved in a day independently or better still, escorted by passionate Wellingtonian’s on guided tour.

 From culture to coffee, music to movie-making, Wellington’s sights will leave you wanting more.
 Celebrate our culture at Te Papa, get a taste of Wellywood at Weta Cave, and come face-to-face with nature at Zealandia – all in the same day.

 As you arrive into Wellington, you’ll be met by Wellington City Ambassadors with maps and local knowledge to help you plan your day.
 These volunteer Ambassadors are also located at key points around the city including the downtown shuttle bus stop and Cable Car Lane.
 Keep an eye out for them – they’ll be dressed in yellow and black.

-Pick up the Wellington Cruise Map as you disembark at the Wellington Cruise Terminal.
-The Wellington Visitor Guide is loaded with great information and is available at the Terminal, the i-SITEs or you can browse it online.
+Pick up the Wellington Cruise Map as you disembark.
+The Wellington Visitor Guide is loaded with great information and is available at the i-SITE or you can browse it online.
 Guide yourself around the city with our downtown and regional maps, or explore the cinematic sights with the Wellington Film Map.